fredcamaral/mcp-alfarrabio/README.md

 # MCP Memory Server

-A high-performance Model Context Protocol (MCP) server that provides intelligent memory and context management for AI applications.
+A high-performance Model Context Protocol (MCP) server that provides intelligent memory and context management for ANY AI application or client.
 Built with Go, it features advanced vector storage, pattern recognition, and contextual learning capabilities using Chroma vector database.
+Works seamlessly with Claude, VS Code Copilot, Continue, Cursor, and any MCP-compatible client.

 ## 🚀 Features